ZebMcKayhan/SIA-Server/README.md

 ## Installation & Setup (Windows)

-This has not been officially tested but should work.

 1. Install Python 3 from the [official Python website](https://www.python.org/).
 2. Install dependencies: Open PowerShell and run:
     ```powershell